 They’re so easy to make (one bowl!), completely gluten free, refined sugar free, healthy and perfectly sweet.
 They’re the perfect quick snack or grab a couple to have for breakfast.

 You can use canned sweet potato like I did for a super quick and easy option, or roast your own!
+You can swap the sweet potato for pumpkin, but we’re only using cinnamon as the spice and no nutmeg, ginger etc. so these won’t taste like pumpkin spice muffins!

 How to make sweet potato muffins